neurophant/enimda/README.md

 In the **detected** folder there are the results of source images processing - each image has its borders outlined for visual demonstration

+## Accuracy

+Using included examples detection rate for bordered images is 91%, false detection rate for clear images is 14%